Special measures for Leeds school after 'exceptionally low' standards found, says Ofsted

 A Leeds primary school has been rated inadequate after a watchdog found it had showed "exceptionally low" standards.

-An Ofsted report released today has rated Hunslet St Mary's Church of England Primary School at lowest grade possible - a drop from 'good' overall in 2013 - and said it requires special measures.
+An Ofsted report released today has given the Hunslet St Mary's Church of England Primary School its lowest grade possible - a drop from 'good' overall in 2013 - and said it requires special measures.

 Inspectors assessed the school last December and conducted a follow-up visit in January.